Coldcard/firmware/releases/QChangeLog.md

 - Animated BBQr are shown as chunkier QR's to make them easier for other devices to scan.
 - Supports QR export from Wallet Exports: will be either text file (U) or JSON (J) BBQr sequence, but only if it cannot fit into normal single QR.

+## 0.0.8Q - 2024-03-xx

+- BBQr display changes:
+    - if less than 12 frames would result, uses simpliest QR that can fit on screen at 2x or 3x size.
+Result is easier to scan BBQr's.
+    - progress bar along bottom drawn differently
+    - in some cases, the status bar area (at top) will be used to show QR
+    - added: Advanced > Danger Zone > Debug Functions > BBQr Demo
+- Says "Loading..." not "Wait..." during login process.
+- Many more test cases.